-SUMMER INTERNSHIP 20MEL701/ INT
+SUMMER INTERNSHIP 20MEL701/ INT IVth Year B. Tech.
+Seventh Semester

-Lectures 0 Tutoria al 0 Practical 0 Credits 3 Continuous Int ernal A ssessment 0 Semester r End Examinatio n (3Hours) 0
+Lectures 0 Tutoria al 0 Practical 0 Credits 3 Continuous Int ssessment 0 Semester ^r End Examinatio n (3Hours) 0)

 Summer Industrial/Research Internship at the end of VI carried out in industry are to be evaluated in VII semester based report and certificate provided by the industry.
 The report and certificate will be evaluated by the department committee for 100 marks.
 50 marks shall be for the report and certificate and 50 marks based on seminars/presentation to the department committee by the student.